jackyzha0/quartz/content/notes/Fuck-it.md

 Reddit is bad for me.

 Maybe it can be good.
 If I follow the right subs.
 But then I'll still be exposed to the general culture of reddit (I dont even know what I mean the the general culture of reddit).
 How has reddit benefitted me in a substantial way? - It hasn't.
-If it had I don't
+If it had I don't think it would be this hard think of something.
+Introduced me to OE (is that really a good thing?).
+Lots of help with calisthenics and mobility.
+Cool art.
+Interesting articles about futurology.
+Although I could have got all those three things just as easily from other places.
+Whatever, I didn't really miss it that much when I deleted it for a week or two.

+Same with instagram.
+It's hard not to feel inadequate.
+Because I compare myself to others.
+And judge them, and then project my judgemental nature onto other people and become scared that they'll judge me.
+Maybe I'm judgemen- .
+Am I actually judgemental?
+Yeah, sometimes I look at someone wearing clothes that don't fit my sujective standard of "coolness", and say in my head "why would you wear those stupid, tight jeans".
+But usually I catch myself, and realise that i'm being judgemental and that they can wear whatever the fuck they want and why should I care.
+Hmmm on second thought who know how many times i've subconciously judged people, and discr